 But since then, the show has had intermittent ups, with lots of downs.
 Season 4 closed out strong, and season five was a monumental back and forth, aided by Izzie’s cancer turn, Derek’s mom and the serial killer arc.
 Season 6 was mostly a mess, with the typically lovable Kim Raver offering nothing, and Arizona and Owen existing as purely dead weight, there for romantic intrigue of more interesting characters.

-All of this said, I’m a thoroughly read guy, so I’ve been catching the highlights since I bailed on the show, and in recent weeks, I’d been turned onto Shonda Rhimes warning of a major shift ahead.
+All of this said I’ve been catching the highlights since I bailed on the show, and in recent weeks, I’d been turned onto Shonda Rhimes warning of a major shift ahead.
 She even tweeted yesterday, warning viewers it would not be a good night.

 And she was right.
 It was a disturbing, maddeningly sad episode, that featured many unsightly surgical shots and some slit-your-wrists moments.
 But in many ways, it was a return to form for the uneven once-great soap.